someengineering/fixinventory/README.md

 $ git lfs install  # installs git-lfs hooks
 ```

-Once setup you can interact with the repo like any other Git project.
+Once set up you can interact with the repo like any other Git project.
 All large UI assets will be retrived from [Github's LFS servers](https://docs.github.com/en/repositories/working-with-files/managing-large-files).

 # Component list